How to Care for a Dragon Fruit Plant

 - Not for human consumption.

-How do you transplant a dragon fruit plant?
+How do you make dragon fruit soil?